rmsrosa/UnitfulBuckinghamPi.jl/README.md

 We consider the *length* of the rod, the *mass* of the bob, the *acceleration of gravity*, the *angle* of the rod with the downards vertical direction, and the *period* of the swinging pendulum as the relevant parameters.

 We defined these parameters as `Unitful.FreeUnits`.
-Except for the acceleration of gravity, which is a constant and is given a `Unitful.Quantity` value, and for the period, for which we do not associate any unit, only a dimension, just for fun.
+Except for the acceleration of gravity, which is a constant and is given as a `Unitful.Quantity` value, and for the period, for which we do not associate any unit, only a dimension, just for fun.

 To tell `UnitfulBuckinghamPi` that these are the parameters to consider, we use the macro `@setparameters`.
-Then, we find the adimensional Π groups with the function `pi_groups_str()`, which returns the groups as a vector of strings.
-Or we can use `pi_groups()`, which returns a vector of expressions.
+Then, we find the adimensional Π groups with the function `pi_groups()`, which returns the groups as a vector.
+It can either be a vector of strings, with `pi_groups(:String)`, or of expressions, with `pi_groups(:Expr)`, which is the default.

 ```julia
 julia> using Unitful